mdeacey/facebook-gpt-shopify/docs/4_digitalocean_data_upload/4_1_data_initialization_with_digitalocean_spaces.md

 **Action**: Modify the `/shopify/callback` endpoint to test webhook and polling functionality before uploading initial Shopify data to Spaces (if changed), and enhance the `/shopify/webhook` endpoint for incremental updates.

 **Why?**
 The callback, triggered post-OAuth, is ideal for initializing data storage, with `validate_state_token` ensuring security.
-We’ll verify webhook and polling functionality before uploading, setting `upload_status` to "success" if tests pass and data is either uploaded or unchanged, or "failed" otherwise.
+We’ll verify webhook and polling functionality before uploading, returning a consistent status structure (`{"status": "success"}` or `{"status": "failed", "message": "..."}`) for `webhook_test`, `polling_test`, and `upload_status_result` with a uniform `*_result` naming convention.
 The webhook endpoint processes real-time updates, uploading only when data changes.
-This ensures data integrity and efficiency without additional state token logic for Spaces operations.
+This ensures data integrity, efficiency, and consistent response formatting without additional state token logic for Spaces operations.

 **Instructions**:
 Update `shopify_integration/routes.py` as follows: